yrw9281/OpenFeature.DotNet.Lab/README.md

 3. **Check**

-You can check the result on browser or run test scripts.
+Verify the changes in the browser or by running the test scripts.

 ```bash
 ./test.sh